Cookies sur ce site web

 And finally: a question or a complaint from a consumer is a signal that something is not clear or transparent.
 The threshold to react must be as low as possible.
 Make sure the DPO has the space and resources to make this happen.
 For every brand a question or complaint about personal data is the perfect opportunity to communicate and improve the relationship.

-Expert advice.
-A DPO, even when it’s not mandatory Data is a complex subject matter and so there is always the risk of (legal) errors.
+Data is a complex subject matter and so there is always the risk of (legal) errors.
 That is why a specialist brings added value, even when he or she is not officially appointed as DPO.
 An external DPO can be the answer, all the more if that person is familiar with your industry.
 It is not advisable to use alternating points of contact.
-Knowledge of your company and data know-how will accelerate the process, especially in a crisis situation. |
+Knowledge of your company and data know-how will accelerate the process, especially in a crisis situation.

 Getting and keeping data protection on the radar